 Graphic Designer & Photographer

-Steven Smith is originally from Branson, MO and currently resides in Springfield, MO where he a full-time graphic designer, as well as an adjunct instructor in the Graphic Design and Technology Department at Ozarks Technical Community College.
-He is also a graphic designer for a local advertising agency.
+Steven Smith is originally from Branson, MO and currently resides in Springfield, MO where he a full-time graphic designer, as well as an adjunct instructor of graphic design.
 Steven graduated from Drury University where he received a B.S. in Graphic Design.
-As a musician, Steven plays contrabass clarinet with the Missouri State University Community Band where he has been a member for the last 11 years, as well as Pinnacle Winds in Kansas City for their 2022 season.
-This year also makes his 11th season playing flute with the Taneycomo Festival Orchestra.
-In addition to being a founding member of TFO, Steven has also been the graphic designer for the orchestra over the last eight years, as well as TFO’s very own photographer, when he isn’t playing of course.
+As a musician, Steven plays contrabass clarinet with the Missouri State University Community Band where he has been a member for the last twelve years, as well as Pinnacle Winds in Kansas City for the last two years.
+This year also makes his 12th season playing flute with the Taneycomo Festival Orchestra.
+In addition to being a founding member of TFO, Steven has also been the graphic designer for the orchestra for the last nine years, as well as TFO’s very own photographer, when he isn’t playing of course.
 Outside of music and work, Steven enjoys his time at home with is 100+ houseplants, the occasional adventure outdoors or underground, and planning his next trip around the world.

 Joseph Peters, Music Director and Artistic Advisor